basho/basho_docs/source/languages/en/riak/ops/advanced/backends/bitcask.md

 frequently.

-To give an example, if your ring size is 16, your servers could see as much as 32GB of data in the bitcask directories before the first merge is triggered, irrespective of your working set size.
+To give an example, if your ring size is 16, your servers could see as much as 32 GB of data in the bitcask directories before the first merge is triggered, irrespective of your working set size.
 You should plan storage accordingly and be aware that it is possible to see disk data sizes that are larger than the working set.